The consensus algorithm#

 The evidence for double signing at a given level can be collected by any accuser and included as an accusation operation in a block for a period of MAX_SLASHING_PERIOD.

-We note that selfish baking is not an issue in Tenderbake: say we are at round r and the validator which is proposer at round r+1 does not (pre)attest at round r in the hope that the block at round r is not agreed upon and its turn comes to propose at round r+1.
+Note that selfish baking is not an issue in Tenderbake: say we are at round r and the validator which is proposer at round r+1 does not (pre)attest at round r in the hope that the block at round r is not agreed upon and its turn comes to propose at round r+1.
 Under the assumption that the correct validators have more than two thirds of the total stake, these correct validators have sufficient power for agreement to be reached, thus the lack of participation of a selfish baker does not have an impact.

-Shell-protocol interaction revisited
+Shell-protocol interaction revisited#

 Recall that, for the shell to interact with the economic protocol, two notions are defined abstractly at the level of the shell and made concrete at the level of the consensus protocol.
 Namely, these two notions are the protocol-specific header and the fitness.
 As in Emmy*, the protocol-specific header contains the fields: